-Thank you for your recommendation of how to use your product “LAST” Power Cleaner on Keith Monks.
+Thank you for your recommendation of how to use your product LAST Power Cleaner on a Keith Monks machine.
 I will do it according to your advice.
 Your products are quite useful and can improve the sounds of the records.
 Thank you.

 All the best, M.